william-hu-codes/react-audubon/README.md

 import { Link } from 'react-router-dom';
 ```

 When we're using React Router, we use the Link component any time we would normally use an anchor tag in HTML, except if we want to link to a page outside of our site (such as the "read more" anchor in the BirdDetails component).

-We'll wrap the entire div with the className of card inside the map method's return with the Link component.
-Then, we need to set it's `to` attribute.
+To make each bird's card clickable, we'll wrap the entire div with the className of card that is inside the map method's return with the Link component.
+Then, we need to set its `to` attribute.
 This is like the `href` attribute for an anchor in HTML.
-Finally, we'll move the `key` prop from the div with the className of card to the Link component because it has to be on the first element in the return like this:
+Finally, we'll move the `key` prop from the div with the className of card to the Link component because the key prop always has to be on the first element in the return like this:

 ```jsx
 {